Constraint Learning for Control Tasks with Limited Duration Barrier Functions

-Given the immediate cost function, reinforcement learning aims at finding an optimal policy.
-Clearly, the obtained policy is not optimal with respect to a different immediate cost function in general.
-Therefore, employing the obtained policy straightforwardly in different tasks makes no sense.
-However, it is quite likely that the obtained policy is {\em good enough} even in different tasks because some mandatory constraints such as avoiding unsafe regions of the state space are usually shared among different tasks.
-Therefore we wish to exploit constraint learning for the sake of transfer learning, i.e., we learn constraints which are common to the target task while learning source tasks. \begin{definition}[Transfer learning, {\cite[modified version of Definition~1]{pan2010survey}}] Given a set of training data $\mathcal{D}_S$ for one task (i.e., source task) denoted by $\mathcal{T}_S$ (e.g., an MDP) and a set of training data $\mathcal{D}_T$ for another task (i.e., target task) denoted by $\mathcal{T}_T$, transfer learning aims to improve the learning of the target predictive function $f_T$ (i.e., a policy in our example) in $\mathcal{D}_T$ using the knowledge in $\mathcal{D}_S$ and $\mathcal{T}_S$, where $\mathcal{D}_S\neq\mathcal{D}_T$, or $\mathcal{T}_S\neq\mathcal{T}_T$. \end{definition} For example, when learning an optimal policy for the balance task of the cart-pole problem, one can simultaneously learn a set of limited-duration safe policies that keep the pole from falling down up to certain time $T>0$.
+For example, when learning a good enough policy for the balance task of the cart-pole problem, one can simultaneously learn a set of limited-duration safe policies that keep the pole from falling down up to certain time $T>0$.
 The set of these limited-duration safe policies is obviously useful for other tasks such as moving the cart to one direction without letting the pole fall down.